c-blake/lc/IDEAS.md

 selinux security context labels (ls -Z)
 (first do some cligen/selinux.nim:getfilecon,etc.  Then should be easy.)

-hyperlink-style %[fF] & %[rR] (eg. %^f) to render the extra esc seqs to make clicking chase a file:///full/path.
-Maybe %[hH] and %[jJ].
-If icons get added people will ask to click on those, too, though.
-So, a global command option to change rendering may be best.
+Add -j option to have %[fF] & %[rR] render extra esc seqs to make clicking chase a file:///full/path.

 Though current "just has it" kinding works to color/attribute by ACL, Linux capability, but it'd be nicer to actually format out the text.
 Capabilities